GitHubDragonFly/ModbusSlaveSimulation/README.md

 # ModbusSlaveSimulation
 Standalone Windows app supporting Modbus RTU, TCP, UDP and ASCIIoverRTU protocols for simulation.
+Also included is its Mono version (for Linux and possibly Mac OS).

 Based on modified [nModbus](https://code.google.com/p/nmodbus/) .NET 3.5 libraries, Copyright (c) 2006 Scott Alexander.
+These are included as a resource for Windows version but are separate for Mono version.

 Intended to be used as a quick testing tool.
 Can be tested with its counterpart [ModbusMaster](https://github.com/GitHubDragonFly/ModbusMaster).